odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 to prove a Credit Reason selecting one of the options in the list.

 .. image:: peru/peru-credit-note.png
-   :align: center
-   :alt: Add Credit Note from invoice
+   :alt: Add Credit Note from invoice.

 .. tip::
    When creating your first credit Note, select the Credit Method: Partial Refund, this allows you